Published: 16 June 2026

 2. Poor focus management

-Fast fix: Use native elements where possible and manage focus explicitly in custom components.
+Fast fix: Use native elements where possible, manage focus explicitly in custom components and remove focus entirely from hidden elements.

 4. Non-semantic components

-Fast fix: Use real HTML elements or apply correct roles, states, and keyboard behaviour.
+Fast fix: Use real HTML elements, or go to the probably unnecessary extra effort of adding ARIA roles, states, and keyboard behaviour.

 5. Keyboard traps